-1. Request For Classification Review
+1. Request for Classification Review

 - a.
 An employee may request a review of the classification of her or his position.
 The review shall be based on the employee's job description, as approved by the employee's supervisor. - b.
 If the employee makes the request for review of a classification and the supervisor fails to respond within thirty (30) calendar days, the employee may forward the request to the designated University office responsible for classification review. - c.
 The response from the University office shall be directed to the supervisor with a copy to the employee. - d.
 The University's decision to reclassify or not to reclassify is not subject to the Grievance and Arbitration provisions of this Agreement.
 However, an employee may request a review of a decision denying a reclassification.
 The request for a review shall be made in writing to the Human Resources Office within thirty (30) calendar days of the date on which the reclassification decision was issued.
 The request shall state the basis upon which the employee is requesting a review.
 The result of the review shall be issued in writing by a representative of the Human Resources Office.
-The representative who issues the second decision may not be the same individual who performed the initial review. - e.
-Employees in Staff Research Associate I titles shall be reviewed for reclassification if they are career appointees who have served two full years in the title with at least satisfactory performance.
-The review shall be conducted by the University in accordance with local classification procedures.
-The results will be provided to the department, the employee and to UPTE.
-Upon reclassification to Staff Research Associate II title, the employee will receive at least a five percent (5%) increase provided that the new rate does not exceed the maximum of the new class.
+The representative who issues the second decision may not be the same individual who performed the initial review.